sambatriste/netty-wiki-translation/User-guide-for-4.x.md

 }
 ```

-1. There are quite a few important things to important in this single line.
+1. There are quite a few important things in this single line.

    First, we pass the original [`ChannelPromise`] as-is so that Netty marks it as success or failure when the encoded data is actually written out to the wire.